-The primary objective for all currently-available tinnitus treatment options is to lower the perceived burden of tinnitus, allowing the patient to live a more comfortable, unencumbered, and content life.
+The primary objective for all currently-available tinnitus treatment options is to lower the perceived burden, allowing the patient to live a more comfortable, unencumbered, and content life.

-General Wellness: The perceived intensity of tinnitus can fluctuate depending on many factors, including the patient’s overall well-being.
+General Wellness: The perceived intensity of this symptom can fluctuate depending on many factors, including the patient’s overall well-being.
 There are simple (and often free!) things patients can do that may alleviate some of the burden.

-Hearing Aids: Tinnitus is overwhelmingly connected to some level of hearing loss.
-Augmenting the reception and perception of external noise can often provide relief from the internal sound of tinnitus.
+Hearing Aids: Tinnitus overwhelmingly connects to some level of hearing loss.
+Augmenting the reception and perception of external noise can often provide relief from the internal sounds.

 Sound Therapies: Tinnitus is a non-auditory internal sound.
-But patients can use real external noise to counteract their perception and reaction to tinnitus.
+But patients can use real external noise to counteract their perception and reaction.
 Sound masking can cover the sound of tinnitus, while more advanced therapies may provide more robust relief.

 Behavioral Therapies: Tinnitus can generate strong, negative emotions like anxiety, depression, and anger.
-Patients can learn to control their emotional reactions and thereby disassociate tinnitus from painful negative behavioral responses.
+Patients can learn to control their emotional reactions and thereby disassociate it from painful negative behavioral responses.

-Drug Therapies: There are currently no FDA-approved drugs specifically for tinnitus.
-However, there are pharmacological options to address the stress, anxiety, and depression that are caused by (and can sometimes exacerbate) tinnitus.
+Drug Therapies: There are currently no FDA-approved drugs specifically for this symptom.
+However, there are pharmacological options to address the stress, anxiety, and depression that is caused by (and can sometimes exacerbate) it.

 Find out more information: